GabrielBena/logseq-public/pages/zurich-collab.md

 - ## First Meeting
 	- ### Question 1: Are structurally modular networks better at solving compositionnal tasks ?
+		- **Questions**
 			- Is SM a good *inductive architectural bias* ?
 			- At *equal number of parameters*, can modular networks outperfom monolithic ones ?
 			- Can we take into account not only pure performance but also *sample efficiency* ?
 				- Does this inductive bias allows for faster convergence towards good solutions?
 				- Does it lead to faster fine-tuning / adaptation
 					- This starts to go in the continual learning domain
 		- **Available literature:**
-		  collapsed:: true
 			- [[@Neural Modularity Helps Organisms Evolve to Learn New Skills without Forgetting Old Skills]]
 				- Oldie but goodie paper showing how evolved networks (no GD) end up being more modular when cost-minimization is applied, which in turn make them better at retaining knowledge
 			- [[@Modular Growth of Hierarchical Networks: Efficient, General, and Robust Curriculum Learning]]